patrikcze/go-graph/README.md

 - added workflow
 - Updated workflow, using selfhosted runner
 - fixed error handling in main.go
+- Updated Makefile there were multiple rules in Makefile with the same target name 'build', and the second one is overriding the first one.
+- Added comments / used CamelCase for Consts ...

 **THIS ALL HAS BEEN DONE WITH HELP OF OpenAI!**